aydeeen/brainwave/README.md

 # Brainwave

 Brainwave is a modern AI chatbot interface built with React, Tailwind CSS, and Vite.
-It combines smooth animations, a clean layout, and responsive design to deliver fast, natural conversations with generative AI.
+It combines smooth animations, a clean layout, and responsive design.
 Focused on simplicity and clarity, the app highlights how AI can feel intuitive and seamless within a refined, minimal interface.

 ---